-Today was March 27, which means that I have officially hit 40 weeks of pregnancy with your little sister.
+Today is March 27, which means that I have officially hit 40 weeks of pregnancy with your little sister.

 She will make her arrival into the world any day now, and I have been spending more time thinking about how it will affect you.
 For three years now, you have been our one and only, the light of our lives, the center of our world, and soon you will have to share the spotlight with this new little person.
 I’m excited to watch the two of you grow up, to see how your relationship blossoms as the years go on, but I’m also a little sad too.

 You have taught me so much in your short life already.
 I have learned how to be a mother.
 I have learned how to love someone else more than I could ever imagine loving myself.
 I have learned forgiveness – not just for others, but for myself too, because I know I’m not perfect, and I know you know this too, and I see you forgiving me when I make mistakes.

 I have grown up.
 I have you to thank for that.

 I have also learned just how much I enjoy our one-on-one time.
 Our mother/daughter dates are something that I look forward to when we’re able to take them, and they seem to be one of your favorite things to do, too.
 That’s what makes me the most sad; it isn’t just that you will have to learn how to share me with someone else, but that our one-on-one time together will become more infrequent as I attempt to juggle my time between you both, and I don’t want to lose the bond that we’ve created since you entered my life.

 Please be patient with me as I navigate this new world of being a parent of two.

 You were the first child that I brought into this world.
 You were the first to teach me about sleepless nights and colic, about breastfeeding and how to change diapers, about my own instincts and unconditional love; you were the one to teach me to have confidence in myself and my abilities as a parent, to ignore criticism when my gut told me that it was wrong, and to accept the fact that I’m not – and never will be – perfect.